-The gets() & puts() functions
+The gets() and puts() Functions

-The char \gets(char \s) function reads a line from stdin into the buffer pointed to by s until either a terminating newline or EOF.
+The char \gets(char \s) function reads a line from stdin into the buffer pointed to by s until either a terminating newline or EOF (End of File).

-The int puts(const char \s) function writes the string s and a trailing newline to stdout.
+The int puts(const char \s) function writes the string 's' and 'a' trailing newline to stdout.

 '''

 #include <stdio.h>

 int main()

 {

 char str[100];

 printf( "Enter a value :");

-str = gets( str );
+gets( str );

 printf( "\nYou entered: ");

+'''

+'''

 puts( str );

 return 0;

 }

 '''

-When the above code is compiled and executed, it waits for you to input some text when you enter a text and press enter then program proceeds and reads the complete line till end and displays it as follows:
+When the above code is compiled and executed, it waits for you to input some text.
+When you enter a text and press enter, then the program proceeds and reads the complete line till end, and displays it as follows:

 '''

 $./a.out

 Enter a value : this is test

+You entered: This is test

 '''

-You entered: This is test

-The scanf() and printf() functions
+The scanf() and printf() Functions

-The int scanf(const char \format, ...) function reads input from the standard input stream stdin and scans that input according to format provided.
+The int scanf(const char \format, ...) function reads the input from the standard input stream stdin and scans that input according to the format provided.

-The int printf(const char \format, ...) function writes output to the standard output stream stdout and produces output according to a format provided.
+The int printf(const char \format, ...) function writes the output to the standard output stream stdout and produces the output according to the format provided.

-The format can be a simple constant string, but you can specify %s, %d, %c, %f, etc., to print or read strings, integer, character or float respectively.
+The format can be a simple constant string, but you can specify %s, %d, %c, %f, etc., to print or read strings, integer, character, or float, respectively.
 There are many other formatting options available which can be used based on requirements.
-For a complete detail you can refer to a man page for these function.
-For now let us proceed with a simple example which makes things clear:
+Let us now proceed with a simple example to understand the concepts better:

 '''

 #include <stdio.h>

 int main()

 {

 char str[100];

 int i;

 printf( "Enter a value :");

 scanf("%s %d", str, &i);

-printf( "\nYou entered: %s, %d ", str, i);
+printf( "\nYou entered: %s %d ", str, i);

 return 0;

-}

 '''

-When the above code is compiled and executed, it waits for you to input some text when you enter a text and press enter then program proceeds and reads the input and displays it as follows:
+When the above code is compiled and executed, it waits for you to input some text.
+When you enter a text and press enter, then program proceeds and reads the input and displays it as follows: